-- Step 1: Compile the ROM project. - Step 2: Connect the target board and your PC according to the manufacturer's instructions. - Step 3: Power on the evaluation board its power LED should light (the demo board is powered via USB). - Step 4: In the tools menu start the FLASH programmer. - Step 5: Load settings there is preconfigured files in the Codewarrior program directory called MCF52259_INTFLASH.xml which is suitable for both DEMO and EVB boards (note that the name of the file may change between Codewarrior versions!).
+- Step 1: Compile the ROM project. - Step 2: Connect the target board and your PC according to the manufacturer's instructions. - Step 3: Power on the evaluation board its power LED should light (the demo board is powered via USB). - Step 4: In the tools menu start the FLASH programmer. - Step 5: Load settings there is preconfigured files in the Codewarrior program directory called MCF52259_INTFLASH.xml which is suitable for both DEMO and EVB boards.
 This will prepare everything for the next steps. - Step 6: First delete the FLASH contents using "Erase / Blank Check".
 The first time you use this and in the case that you want to reset everything, you can delete all sectors which are available, which is the default erase setting.
 If you want to delete the demo program without also deleting any loaded web pages and other parameter settings, select the sectors up to 0x20fff.
 This will leave the file system block, starting at 0x21000 intact.